 And that’s where I come to your rescue! 🦸♂️ As a Curious Soul passionate about Iceland and its wonders, I will guide you through the key factors that influence the visibility of the Northern Lights.
 We’ll talk about solar activity, seasons, weather, and even light pollution.
 In short, everything you need to know to put all the odds in your favor!

-Best months to see the northen lights in Iceland
+- The Best Regions to Observe the Northern Lights in Iceland

 Key Factors for Observing the Northern Lights in Iceland